 [T]here is no rational justification for depriving Mrs. Mayo, who is in her mid-fifties, limbless and largely immobile, and Mr. Mayo of the award the jury decided was appropriate to compensate them… The Cap is meant to promote affordable and accessible health care in Wisconsin, but it is also meant to ensure that medical malpractice victims are adequately compensated.

 Now that is well said.
 But unfortunately, the Wisconsin Supreme Court found that the caps on medical malpractice awards are constitutional.
-So all of that suffering for the rest of her life — she has a normal life expectancy — is $750,000.
+So all that suffering for the rest of her life — she has an average life expectancy — is $750,000.
 That is insane.

 Wisconsin Birth Injury Verdicts and Settlements